Matroska-Org/infrastructure/website/downloads/mkvalidator.md

 [Core-C](https://github.com/Matroska-Org/foundation-source/tree/master/corec)
 (BSD) which adds an object API on top of the C language.

-mkvalidator can be built with minilzo support whic is GPL.
+mkvalidator can be built with minilzo support which is GPL.
 In that case the license of the binary becomes GPL.

 ## Download